nia-ja/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach doesn't return anything, .map returns a new Array.

 2. What is the difference between a function and a method?

+A method is a function that is a member of an object or class.
+Method has be a function, but not every function is a method.

 3. What is closure?

+It's a combination of a function object and a scope (a set of variable bindings) in which the function's variables are resolved.
+In JavaScript functions are not just functions, but also closures(-> function body has access to variables that are defined outside function).

 4. Describe the four rules of the 'this' keyword.

+==Window Binding==
+`this` is the global object in non-strict mode, and undefined in strict mode.
+==Implicit Binding==
+`this` points to the object on which the function is called (what’s to the left of the period when the function is called).
+It's automatic binding.
+==Explicit Binding==
+We can explicitly tell the JavaScript engine to set `this` to point to a certain value using .call(), .apply() or .bind().
+We control `this`.
+==New Binding==
+Using the `new` keyword constructs a new object, and `this` points to it.

 5. Why do we need super() in an extended class?

+The super keyword is used to access and call functions on an object's parent.

 ## Project Set up